-To make cycling even more convenient, the Chicago Transit Authority (CTA) allows bicycles on trains and select bus routes through the year-round CTA "Bike & Ride" Program.
+To make cycling even more convenient, the Chicago Transit Authority (CTA) allows bicycles on trains and select bus routes through our year-round "Bike & Ride" Program.

-Our network of buses and trains offers many travel possibilities that can get you and your bicycle to the lakefront, parks or many other destinations in Chicagoland, including the City of Chicago's plentiful bike paths.
+Our network of buses and trains offers many travel possibilities that can get you and your bicycle to the lakefront, parks or many other destinations in Chicagoland, including the City of Chicago's many bike paths.